Skip to main content

 Kite Landboarding at Tempelhofer Feld © visitBerlin, Foto: Dagmar Schwelle

-This classic had to be mentioned because it is simply suitable for everyone who enjoys running in Berlin: Beginners and experienced.
-The runway of the former Tempelhof Airport is many hundreds of metres long and straight ahead on an absolutely flat surface.
-Plenty of space and freedom to let your gaze and thoughts wander to the horizon.
-Your running route might even pass an old airplane.
+This classic must be mentioned because it is simply suitable for everyone: Beginners and experts alike.
+The runway of the former Tempelhof airport is straight ahead for many hundreds of metres on an absolutely level surface.
+One lap is 6 kilometres.
+Plenty of space and room to let your gaze and thoughts wander all the way to the horizon

 Best jogging routes in Berlin